Home Interview Soul in The Game: The Leo Houlding Interview

 I ask Leo what he feels has been his biggest mistake in twenty five years of climbing, adventuring, and exploring?
 He suddenly laughs and cuts straight back:

-What advice would he give to aspiring young adventurers in the early twenty first century?
+What advice would he give to aspiring young adventurers today?

 As we begin to wrap up the interview, I go back to Leo’s roots, and ask about his favourite climbing areas in Britain and beyond.